AndrewJBateman/angular-tour-of-heroes/README.md

 * [Angular v7.2.13](https://angular.io/) & [Angular CLI v7.3.8](https://cli.angular.io/).

-* [Angular in-memory-web-api](https://www.npmjs.com/package/angular-in-memory-web-api) an in-memory web api for Angular demos and tests that emulates CRUD operations over a RESTy API.
+* [In-memory-web-api](https://www.npmjs.com/package/angular-in-memory-web-api) for Angular demos and tests that emulate CRUD operations over a RESTy API.
 For dev only.

+* [Reactive Extensions for Javascript -RxJS](https://angular.io/guide/rx-library) library used for reactive programming using the observable type.

 ## Setup